 |PREREQUISITE||No experience required; Intro to Ice Climbing recommended.|

 See our “HOW TO DRESS FOR WINTER ADVENTURE” here.

-This Adventure operates regularly on Saturdays throughout the winter season, or by private booking on any day.
+This Adventure operates regularly on Sundays throughout the winter season, or by private booking on any day.
 We recommend early reservations for weekend courses.

 Our Courses typically run with a Guide to Client ratio of 1:4, which is the lowest in Ontario.
 This means more hands on instruction for you and more opportunity to climb more often.

 COST: $175.00/person (Weekend Group Course of 4-8 Climbers)